Rules and regulations for exhibitors

 Breeds recognized on a provisional basis

-The following breeds, recognized by the FCI on a provisional basis, are not eligible for CACIB but are eligible for World Winner titles and may compete in group competitions (situation 1.1.2023):
+The following breeds, recognized by the FCI on a provisional basis, are not eligible for CACIB but are eligible for World Winner titles and may compete in group competitions.

 Group 1: Australian Stumpy Tail Cattle Dog, Lancashire Heeler, Miniature American Shepherd, Chodsky Pes